OLC-Bioinformatics/BaitCapture/README.md

   --multiqc_title                    [string]  MultiQC report title.
 Printed as page header, used for filename if not otherwise specified.

 Workflow execution options
+  --aligner                          [string]  Alignment tool to use for aligning (preprocessed) reads to the provided database of gene targets). (accepted:
+                                               bwamem2, kma) [default: bwamem2]
   --extension                        [string]  Naming of sequencing files. [default: /*.fastq.gz] --host                             [string]  Path to FASTA file of host genome to use for host DNA removal (decontamination).
   --skip_trimmomatic                 [boolean] Indicate whether to skip trimming of raw reads.